angular/angular/aio/content/guide/upgrade.md

   npm install
 </code-example>

-Soon you can load Angular dependencies into the application using `index.html`, but first you need to do some directory path adjustments.
+Soon you can load Angular dependencies into the application inside `index.html`, but first you need to do some directory path adjustments.
 You'll need to load files from `node_modules` and the project root instead of from the `/app` directory as you've been doing to this point.